 or use the form below.

 Q: What is a legal divorce?

 A: Traditionally, divorce was granted only in cases of marital misconduct such as adultery or physical abuse.
-In these cases, the "guilty" spouse was punished by getting a smaller share of the couple's property, being denied custody of their children or both.
-In a no fault divorce, however, both parties agree that there is no "fault" involved in the grounds for divorce.
-In Texas, married couples can get no fault divorces if the marriage has become "insupportable" because conflict has destroyed the legitimate ends of the relationship.
-No fault divorces can also be granted if a couple has been living separately without cohabitation for three years.
+In these cases, the "guilty" spouse was punished by getting a smaller share of the couple's property, being denied custody of their children, or both.
+In a no-fault divorce, however, both parties agree that there are no "fault" grounds for the divorce.
+In Texas, married couples can get no-fault divorces if the marriage has become "insupportable" because conflict has destroyed the legitimate ends of the relationship.
+No-fault divorces can also be granted if a couple has been living separately (without any cohabitation) for three years.

 Divorce in Texas - An Overview

 A divorce is a method of terminating a marriage contract between two individuals.
 In Texas, divorce can either be "no fault" or fault-based.
 No fault divorce is a marital termination proceeding where the divorce is granted without either party being required to show that the other is responsible for the breakdown of the marriage.
 Under no fault rules, either party may obtain a divorce, even if the other spouse does not consent to the divorce.

 Texas divorces can also be fault-based, requiring one person to give a legal reason in order to get a divorce.
 In Texas, divorces can be granted on the grounds of (1) adultery, (2) abandonment, (3) incurable insanity, (4) imprisonment for a felony conviction or (5) cruel and inhuman treatment.
 Tex.
 Fam.
 Code § 6.301.
 Typically, a fault-based divorce is pursued if the couple cannot reach a satisfactory settlement about property division, child support or custody, and one party wants the court to consider the conduct of the other party when deciding the issue.